jvmahon/HubitatCustom/README.md

 # HubitatCustom

 ## Current Plans . . .
-I'm currently revising the code to simplify some of it and make it a bit more modular / re-usable.
+I'm currently revising the code to simplify some of the coding, expand the functionality, and make it a bit more modular / re-usable.
 I've hit some snags due to platform bugs, but most (if not all) of these should be fixed in the 2.2.5 Hubitat release and I can get back to improving this driver -- so expect an update a few weeks after the 2.2.5 release.

 ### What's New - Beta Version 0.0.8
 Version 0.0.8